kodeless/minimojs_samples/README.md

  - __templates__: html templates for pages and modal windows
  - __pages__: htmx pages and its js resources

 Most of the htmx pages are selenium tests.
-On exemplos folder there are some pure htmx examples.
+On __exemplos__ folder there are some pure htmx examples.

 ##Compile the project

 To compile the project, first generate the executable jar from minimojs project:
  - On the minimojs folder run:
-mvn clean compile assembly:single
+__mvn clean compile assembly:single__
  - This will generate the minimojs-0.0.1-jar-with-dependencies.jar inside target folder of minimojs root folder.
--On the terminal, go to the folder where you have the structure folders of a minimojs project (and where this file is located).
+ - On the terminal, go to the folder where you have the structure folders of a minimojs project (and where this file is located).
  - Execute the command:
-java -jar /patht-to-minimo-jar/minimojs-0.0.1-jar-with-dependencies.jar -d /destination-path
+__java -jar /patht-to-minimo-jar/minimojs-0.0.1-jar-with-dependencies.jar -d /destination-path__
  - This will generate the compiled html files on destination-path
  - To access the pages, the generated html files must be on a apache, ngix or any other webserver to server the pages.
 Then just access the pages as normal html files.
- - To see other options of the minimojs compiler run: java -jar /patht-to-minimo-jar/minimojs-0.0.1-jar-with-dependencies.jar --help
+ - To see other options of the minimojs compiler run:
+__java -jar /patht-to-minimo-jar/minimojs-0.0.1-jar-with-dependencies.jar --help__